MangoTheCat/dbloadss/blogpost.md

 The Pull (R from SQL)
 ---------------------

-MOSTLY TODO.
-THE SQL BELOW IS CORRECT

 An alternative approach is to use the new features in SQL Server 17 (and 16) for calling out to R scripts from SQL.
 This is done via the `sp_execute_external_script` command, which we will wrap in a stored procedure.
-This is what that looks like for me:
+This method is great for SQL developers because they don't need to go outside their normal tool and they can have greater control about exactly what is returned and where it goes.

+A word of warning before we continue.
+There's a line in the [Microsoft docs](https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install?view=sql-server-2017):

+> Do not install R Services on a failover cluster.
+The security mechanism used for isolating R processes is not compatible with a Windows Server failover cluster environment.

+that somewhat limits the ultimate use of this technique in production settings as a failover cluster is a very common configuration.
+Assuming this might get fixed, or perhaps it's not an issue for you, let's see how it works.

+The following stored procedure is what we'll add for our flight delays model:

 ``` sql
 use [ml];